SoftFever/OrcaSlicer/doc/Extrusion-rate-smoothing.md

 In summary, it takes the "edge" off rapid extrusion changes caused by acceleration/deceleration.
 It reduces wall artefacts that show when the print speeds change suddenly, because the extruder cannot perfectly adhere to the requested by the firmware flow rates, especially when the extrusion rate is changing rapidly.

-The below artefact is mitigated through the use of ERS.
+The below artefact is mitigated by ERS.
 ![ERS Disabled](https://github.com/SoftFever/OrcaSlicer/assets/59056762/31fdbf91-2067-4286-8bc1-4f7de4a628b6)

 The bulging visible above is due to the extruder not being able to respond fast enough against the required speed change when printing with high accelerations and high speeds and requested to slow down for an overhang.